SIAMs, Religious Education and Worship

 Children focus on topics which are relevant to them such as being a good friend and showing responsibility.
 These concepts are linked to familiar situations and to Bible stories and Christian festivals.

 Acts of Worship start by sharing the peace and also include singing, prayer and reflection.
-Children have the opportunity to participate in leading aspects of worship and parents are invited to join us when their child’s class leads ACW.
-Once a week, representatives from St Matthew’s church come into school to lead our worship and we visit St Matthew’s church to celebrate festivals such as Christmas and Easter.
+Children have the opportunity to participate in leading aspects of worship.
+Representatives from St Matthew’s church come into school regularly to lead our worship and we visit St Matthew’s church to celebrate festivals such as Christmas and Easter.

-Parents do have the right to withdraw their child/ren from participating in Acts of Worship after consultation with the Headteacher and an alternative activity will then be agreed.
+Parents do have the right to withdraw their child/ren from participating in Worship after consultation with the Headteacher and an alternative activity will then be agreed.

 Please click below to the Revised RE Overview: